 Soldering is used in electronics, metalwork, jewelry, plumbing, and even in making musical instruments.
 This process provides permanent connections between two or more elements or metals.
-However, it can also be reversed by desoldering.
-This is the most fundamental skill needed especially in assembling circuitries for electronic projects.
+Soldering is a fundamental skill needed for building circuits for electronic projects.

-Now, what does it take to solder?
-The tool used is called the soldering iron.
+So what does it take to solder?
+The tool we use is called a soldering iron.
 This tool is composed of a heated metal tip and an insulated handle.
-A soldering iron supplies heat to melt the filler metal or the solder.
-By melting, the solder can then flow into the joint between metals or work pieces.
-The solder then hardens, completely adjoining the work pieces.
+A soldering iron supplies heat to melt the solder.
+Melting the solder allows it to flow into the joint between the metals.
+Upon cooling, the solder hardens and securely joins the metals with an electrically conductive connection.

-We mentioned above that soldering irons work by heating the filler.
-This suggests that you can find this tool in different wattages.
-In fact, wattage is one of the most important factors to consider when choosing a soldering iron.
-In electronics, the the wattage of the soldering irons used range from 20-60 watts.
+Wattage is one of the most important factors to consider when choosing a soldering iron.
+For small electronics projects, the ideal wattage of a soldering iron is around 40 to 60 watts.
 However, keep in mind that wattage does not control how hot the soldering iron gets.
-Wattage controls how fast the iron heats up or how fast the iron regains its normal temperature after completing a solder joint.
+Wattage controls how fast the iron heats up or how fast the iron regains its normal temperature after heating a solder joint.

 Between the range of 20-60W, a soldering iron with 50W is the most common.
 While 40-60W provides sufficient heat, 50W would be the best choice.
 On the other hand, soldering irons with 20-30W can lose heat faster which then results to bad solder joints.